Tech-Curriculums/Command-Line-Interface-101/CLI-101/Gitting-Started/README.md

 ## Github WebHosting

-It's free -- you heard me!
+It's *free* -- you heard me!

-While it may take up to 10 minutes to load changes, it is usually instantaneous.
+Notes, while it may take up to 10 minutes to load changes, it is usually instantaneous.

+### Topics:

 - Your Own Github Page
   - title the repo `username.github.io`